alessandrobruni/MontecarloSimulation/README.md

 1. **Losing the Bet on Rolling at Least One Six in Four Rolls of a Single Die**:

-   The gambler's expectation to frequently see a six in four rolls of a single die is a common misconception.
+   The gambler's expectation to frequently see six in four rolls of a single die is a common misconception.
 The probability of NOT rolling a six in a single roll is
    $(\frac{5}{6})$
-   (since there are 5 outcomes that are not six).
+   (since 5 outcomes are not six).
 To find the probability of not rolling a six in four consecutive rolls, we multiply the probability of not rolling a six in each roll:

    $[ P(\text{No six in 4 rolls}) = \left(\frac{5}{6}\right)^4 ]$